freebies

 This article is regularly updated to include the latest deals available.

-Nowadays you’d be hard-pressed to find someone without at least one streaming service, but multiple streaming services can add up.
-Hell, even one can be a splurge depending on the service.
-(These days, both Netflix and the newly renamed Max can go up to $19.99 a month!!)
-If you’re on a budget but still want to catch up on The Last of Us on Max one day and watch Disney+’s The Mandalorian or Netflix’s Narcos the next, you might want to look into your mobile plan.
+Nowadays, you’d be hard-pressed to find someone without at least one streaming service, but multiple streaming services can add up.
+Even one can be a splurge depending on the service.
+(These days, Netflix can cost as much as $22.99 a month!!)
+If you’re on a budget but still want to catch up on The Last of Us on Max one day and watch Disney+’s Loki or Netflix’s The Crown the next, you might want to look into your mobile plan.
 From Verizon to T-Mobile, a lot of the major carriers have deals with streaming services, offering free subscriptions as a perk.
 We’ve put together this guide to give you the gist of what streaming deals are available through your phone plan.
 Read through the options and then go claim that free service.

 T-Mobile

-The Deal: Free Netflix (but read the fine print) and Apple TV+
+The Deal: Free Netflix (but read the fine print), Apple TV+, and Hulu (With Ads)

-T-Mobile is the only wireless carrier on this list to offer a partnership with the granddaddy of streaming — Netflix — but of course it comes with a few contingencies.
+T-Mobile is one of two wireless carriers on this list to offer a partnership with the granddaddy of streaming — Netflix — but of course it comes with a few contingencies.
 Let’s quickly break it down.
 A Netflix Basic Plan, which includes standard-definition streaming on only one screen at a time, comes free with a T-Mobile Magenta Plan with two or more lines, a Magenta MAX plan with a single line and the Go5G Plus plan.
-If you want something a little better though, T-Mobile users can get a Netflix Standard plan (which includes HD and simultaneous streaming on two screens) if they bump up their Magenta MAX plan to two or more lines.
+If you want something a little better though, T-Mobile users can get a Netflix Standard plan (which includes HD and simultaneous streaming on two screens within a household) if they bump up their Magenta Max plan to two or more lines.
 And that’s not all T-Mobile users can get: They offer free Apple TV+, not just for a year but for as long as you have the Magenta Max or the Go5G Plus plan.
 The Apple TV+ deal will apply to new or existing subscribers to the two plans.
 (T-Mobile users not subscribed to the Max plan or who are subscribed to Go5G can still get six months of free Apple TV+.)
 All you need to do to redeem is log in through your T-Mobile account.
+And starting today, T-Mobile’s latest offer will gets its Go5G Next customers Hulu (With Ads) for as long as they keep their plan intact.

 Sprint